 China reports 10 new COVID-19 cases

-SHANGHAI: Mainland China reported 10 new COVID-19 cases on Wednesday (Mar 3), matching the figure from a day earlier, the country's national health authority said on Thursday.
+SHANGHAI: Mainland China reported 10 new COVID-19 cases on Friday (Mar 5), compared with nine cases a day earlier, the country's national health authority said on Saturday.

-The National Health Commission said in a statement that all of the new cases were imported infections originating from overseas.
-The number of new asymptomatic cases, which China does not classify as confirmed cases, fell to 14 from 16 cases a day earlier.
+The National Health Commission, in a statement, said all of the new cases were imported infections originating from overseas.
+The number of new asymptomatic cases, which China does not classify as confirmed cases, rose to 23 from 12 cases a day earlier.

 BOOKMARK THIS: Our comprehensive coverage of the coronavirus outbreak and its developments